aang-sym/traits-takehome/docs/decisions.md

 - Unit tests for helper functions (smoothing, sprint detection, phase joins).
 - A small synthetic end‑to‑end dataset to validate shapes and invariants.
 - Automated DQ checks (non‑null IDs, positive minutes, percentile ranges) that run on each batch.
+The point is not exhaustive validation.
+It is catching structural issues early so the metric tables stay trustworthy as the pipeline grows.

 ---